 After the war, Masay, who was raised a Buddhist, was baptized Catholic at the San Sebastian Parish Church.
 Taking her new name Elizabeth Masue, the heroic Japanese teacher soon faded into oblivion.

-Nanay Masay’s death on January 4, 1953 due to advanced case of tuberculosis may have silenced her earthly body, but her legacy–the lives she saved and the people she continue to inspire–only proves that she’s a woman not worth forgetting.
+Nanay Masay’s death on January 4, 1953, due to an advanced case of tuberculosis may have silenced her earthly body, but her legacy–the lives she saved and the people she continues to inspire–only proves that she’s a woman not worth forgetting.

 Tobia-Bulán, C. (2014).
 Masue: A Japanese woman of heroism and compassion.
 Flipside Publishing.